damienwhaley/challenge-cashapp/README.md

 ## Modelling

 I have taken the simplest possible approach to modelling a bank.
+The model I have chosen is not an accurate reflection of how banks actually work, the model is designed to provide the functionality which was requested.

-I have modelled the bank with two domains which are related to each other.

-One domain is the customer domain, and the other domain is the bank domain.
+I have modelled the bank with two domains: bank and customer.
+The bank domain knows about the customer domain, and the customer domain is not aware of the bank domain.

 I've made some assumptions which apply to both domains: